GScottElshaw/Interzone/README.md

 ![mockup](https://user-images.githubusercontent.com/69029666/164980227-7e7290ca-cf1b-4b70-aa6d-817272beaae6.png)

 From there the user can select the upload or download speed to remain in the menu.
+Or something like that.

 ![mockup2](https://user-images.githubusercontent.com/69029666/164980280-a80a8c50-eb58-4184-ac38-245366321245.png)